KnyGTech/WhatNextApp/README.md

-# WhatNext Flutter Client
+# WhatNext

-WhatNextCrawler for Android
+WhatNext App for Android